 In India, members of the Parsee religion believe that earth, water & fire are sacred & should not be defiled by corpses - which rules out burial & cremation.
 They lay their dead out in special funeral sites (the largest in Bombay being "The Towers of Silence", where the bodies are picked clean by (old world) vultures, in particular the Griffon Vulture (Gyps fulvus).

-Unfortunately, at the present time, the vulture population is falling dramatically in India (up to 90% have died in some regions, it is believed to be a virus specific to vultures, rather than some generalised cause, as other species do not appear to be afected), which is causing health problems in the regions around the funerary sites.
+Unfortunately, at the present time, the vulture population is falling dramatically in India, which is causing health problems in the regions around the funerary sites.
 The problem is being made worse by crows & kites, which fly off with their food & often drop bits.
-JPJ is believed to be the first Western female allowed entrance to the funerary sites, to investigate the problem, normally only low caste members are allowed to enter.
-Captive breeding has been suggested, but as the vultures are slow breeders & the numbers of birds in the wild is very low, it is not considered a viable option.
+Up to 90% of vultures have died in some regions, it was thought to be a virus specific to vultures as other species did not appear to be affected, it is now known to be caused by Diclofenac - an anti-inflammatory drug given to cattle, which has proved fatal to vultures when they eat the carcasses.
+The drug is now banned in India, but is still approved for use in Spain, which is home to 90% of the European vulture population.
+JPJ is believed to be the first Western female allowed entrance to the funerary sites, to investigate the problem, normally only low caste male members are allowed to enter.
+Captive breeding has been suggested as one possible solution, but as the vultures are slow breeders & the numbers of birds in the wild is very low, it is not considered a viable option.

 A Cast of Hawks